-Say that between your sales transactions you buy another of the same cryptocurrency.
-Then for future sales, it is not directly clear which of your cryptocurrency coins you are selling.
-You can no longer calculate the net gains or losses of future transactions.
-Instead, you have to use the FIFO (First-in-First-Out) method to calculate your cost basis.
-The FIFO method implies that the first coin of the cryptocurrency you sell is the first one bought.
+To report profits and losses on cryptocurrency transactions, you should use the FIFO (First-in-First-Out) method should be used to calculate the cost basis.
+The FIFO method implies that the first coin sold is the first coin bought.
 You can use this to determine your profits and losses for each future trade individually.
-You must then report your gains for each transaction in Box 20 and losses on each transaction in Box 58.
+You must then report your gains for each transaction in Box 20 and losses in Box 58.
 Divly can use the FIFO method for all of your transactions.

-For example, assume you buy 1 Bitcoin for DKK 300,000 and then another Bitcoin for DKK 330,000.
-You proceed to sell half a Bitcoin for DKK 170,000.
-To calculate your profit or loss you should use the selling price minus the cost of acquisition of the bitcoin you’re selling.
-The cost basis you should use is DKK 150,000 because this corresponds to the acquisition price of the first Bitcoin you bought.
-Therefore, you’ve made a profit of DKK 20,000, which you must report in Box 20.
+Example Say Jenny buys 1 Bitcoin for DKK 300,000 and then another Bitcoin for DKK 330,000.
+She proceeds to sell half a Bitcoin for DKK 170,000.
+She uses the selling price minus the acquisition cost to calculate her profit or loss.
+The cost basis she uses is DKK 150,000 because this corresponds to the acquisition price of the first Bitcoin bought.
+Therefore, she has made a profit of DKK 20,000, which she reports in Box 20.